rainbowchook/face-app-api/README.md

 #### Design decisions
 1. Instead of using readFileSync for /scripts/user-data.sh and adding it to the EC2 Spot Instance with .addUserData(userData), commands were added to the instance user data using the .addCommands() and addS3DownloadCommand() methods from UserData class for Amazon Linux AMI.
 All commands were rendered and added to the EC2 Spot Instance through addUserData(userData.render()).
 2. Environment variables from GitHub Actions secrets were referenced in the user data script and exported into the EC2 instance.
 The GitHub Actions logs appropriately masks environment variables injected at runtime.
-Loading the environment variables into SSM Parameter Store or loading a file in the S3 bucket encrypted with KMS would have been redundant.
-(This will require modifications to the front-end for the user session logout to be effected).
+Loading the environment variables into the SSM Parameter Store or Secrets Manager, or loading a file in the S3 bucket encrypted with KMS would have been redundant.
+The use of the Secrets Manager in particular would have been the most cost-prohibitive.
+3. The most cost-effective solution was considered based on the simplicity of the project requirements.
+The stack created utilised minimal resources: a single EC2 Spot Instance is created in the stack with a pre-determined max price in the spot options of the launch template.
+If the market price goes beyond the set max price, the instance will be terminated, as a one-time spot instance type was requested and based on the interruption behaviour.
+However, horizontal scaling can be introduced by specifying the min, max and desired capacity of EC2 Spot instances to launch by means of an AutoScaling Group (AG) fronted by an Internet-facing Application Load Balancer (ALB).
+In that case, the existing deployment strategy would need to be modified to a microservices architecture - the Postgres database docker container would have to run in its own EC2 instance while the express app server container would run in its own EC2 instance and the number of instances scaled according to demand by the AG.
+The ALB will incoming traffic to  available app servers with capacity to handle the load.

 ## Dockerisation